.325 Winchester Short Magnum

-The .325 Winchester Short Magnum, commonly known as the 325 WSM is an 8mm caliber rebated rim bottlenecked centerfire short magnum medium bore cartridge.
+The .325 Winchester Short Magnum, commonly known as the 325 WSM, is an 8mm caliber rebated rim bottlenecked centerfire short magnum medium bore cartridge.
 The cartridge was introduced by Winchester Ammunition in 2005.

 Introduced at the 2005 Shot Show in Las Vegas, NV, it is the largest member of the Winchester Short Magnum family of cartridges.
 The .325 WSM was intended for the hunting of medium and large bodied thin skinned dangerous and non-dangerous big game animals of Africa, Asia, Europe and North America.

-History & Origin
+History and origin

 Since the introduction of the .300 WSM in 2000 there had been speculation that Winchester and Browning would release further cartridges based on the cartridge case of the .300 WSM.
 Then in 2001 Winchester announced the release of the .270 WSM and the 7mm WSM cartridges.
-The common wisdom indicated that Winchester would release a .33 caliber (8.38 mm) cartridge based on the .300 WSM case.
+The common wisdom indicated that Winchester would release a .33 calibre (8.38 mm) cartridge based on the .300 WSM case.
 However, Winchester surprised the shooting public in 2002 when they introduced the .223 WSSM and the .243 WSSM based on a further shortened WSM case followed by the .25 WSSM in 2003.

-The introduction of the .325 WSM in 2005 took the shooting public by surprise, as the 8mm caliber did not have a following in North America.
-Earlier introductions of 8mm cartridges in North America were met with failure, as the .30 caliber (7.62 mm) was generally considered the caliber of choice among American hunters.
+The introduction of the .325 WSM in 2005 took the shooting public by surprise, as the 8mm calibre did not have a following in North America.
+Earlier introductions of 8mm cartridges in North America were met with failure, as the .30 calibre (7.62 mm) was generally considered the calibre of choice among American hunters.